-You have just copied sensitive, private information to a standard USB flash drive and have patted your back for a job well done.
+You have just copied sensitive, private information to a standard USB flash drive (or pen drive, thumb drive) and have patted your back for a job well done.
 But then the unthinkable happens – you lose your data, or it gets stolen.
 So, what happens to all your sensitive data now?
 In the wrong hands, this could spell catastrophe for you or your organization.

-You can avoid such a scenario from happening by learning how to encrypt a flash drive.
+You can avoid such a scenario from happening by learning how to encrypt and lock a flash drive.
 So, let us show you how to do that.

 The Pros and Cons of USB Flash Drive Encryption

 In the simplest of terms, encryption means that only someone who has a password or encryption key can access the data.

 Encryption can be done be in two ways.
 One way is to use encryption software that comes with Windows or Mac OS or is developed by third parties.